-When Winter is finally over, it’s time to give your home a little spring décor update.
-Just as it’s necessary (and fun) to transition your wardrobe into the new season, it’s also important to outfit your home in a way that springs it forward, with fresh color combinations, lighter textures, and, of course, lots of greenery.
+When winter is finally over, it’s time to give your home a little spring décor update.
+Just as it’s necessary (and inspiring) to transition your wardrobe into the new season, it’s also important to outfit your home in a way that springs it forward, with fresh color combinations, lighter textures, and, of course, lots of greenery.

 Care to borrow the warmth of Palm Springs?
 A striking statement cactus alongside cactus photography creates desert-chic vibes in this boho modern living room.
-Proof that spring is definitely the season for succulents.
+It's proof that spring is definitely the season for succulents.

 Bring out Your Colorful Glassware